gpratte/texastoc-v2/README.md

 Choose the branch from the github list of branches to see the readme for that branch.

-## Current Branch: 41-update-model-for-frontend
+## Current Branch: 42-quarterly-start-end-dates

-Changed the class model to match what the frontend wants.
+Standardize the quarterly dates

-For example
+* 1st: May 1st to the last day of July
-* added number of paid players to the game
+* 2nd: August 1st to the last day of October
-* added the number of remaining paid players to the game
+* 3rd: November 1st to the last day of January
-* changed the seating SeatRequest to TableRequest
+* 4th: February 1st to the last day of April